jonhourcade/jonhourcade.github.io/projects/underpants/README.md

 ### Extra Credit:
 See Instructor for instructions.
 - defaults
-- *once*
+- *once* check
 - memoize
 - delay
-- shuffle
+- shuffle check

 ### Double Extra Credit:
 See Instructor for instructions.
-- once
+- once check
 - invoke
-- sortBy
+- sortBy check
-- zip
+- zip check
 - flatten
-- intersection
+- intersection check
-- difference
+- difference check
-- throttle
+- throttle check

 **Note:** Some browsers provide built-in functions--including `forEach`, `map`, `reduce` and `filter`--that replicate the functionality of some of the functions